RealVibeArchitect/CogMesh/README.md

 Commercial success should sustain innovation, not restrict it.

+"Imagination is more important than knowledge."
+> — Albert Einstein

+CogMesh extends this idea:

+True intelligence emerges when imagination, emotion, events, place, and time interact through cognition.

 > **Commercialization exists to sustain the project, not to restrict knowledge.**

 ---